astral-sh/ruff/docs/configuration.md

 ### Command-line interface

-Some configuration settings can be provided via the command-line, such as those related to rule enablement and disablement, file discovery, logging level, and more:
+Some configuration options can be provided via the command-line, such as those related to rule enablement and disablement, file discovery, logging level, and more:

 ```shell
 ruff check path/to/code/ --select F401 --select F403 --quiet